BSF Constable, Posted on Indo-Pak Border, Arrested For Passing Sensitive Information To Pakistan

 New Delhi: The Gujarat Anti-Terrorist Squad (ATS) on Monday arrested a Border Security Force (BSF) personnel posted in Bhuj, Kutch district, for allegedly passing sensitive information to Pakistan.

-The BSF constable Mohammad Sajjad was held from Gandhinagar, news agency ANI reported.
+The BSF constable Mohammad Sajjad was held from Gandhidham, news agency ANI reported.
 The accused is a resident of Sarula village in Rajauri district of Jammu and Kashmir.

 It is reported that Sajjad had visited Pakistan and stayed there for 46 days before joining BSF.
 He allegedly used to send sensitive information to Pakistan via messaging App WhatsApp.